A High Energy Breakfast Smoothie

 This breakfast smoothie is designed to be quick and simple and has fewer ingredients than most of the other smoothie recipes on Superfood Profiles.
 If you’d like to make it for two or even three people you could double the ingredients and add extra milk.

-You could also make it up as a breakfast shake if you like by mashing the banana and coconut oil well with a fork in a bowl and then adding them and all the other ingredients to a shaker bottle.
+You could also make it up as a quick energy shake if you like by mashing the banana and coconut oil well with a fork in a bowl and then adding them and all the other ingredients to a shaker bottle.

 I’ve always prefered the well blended texture and taste of a proper smoothie though so the instructions below are for making this recipe with a blender.